docsforadobe/javascript-tools-guide/docs/user-interface-tools/size-and-location-objects.md

 ### Bounds

-Defines the boundaries of a window within the screen’s coordinate space, or of a user-interface element within the container’s coordinate space.
+Defines the boundaries of a window within the screen's coordinate space, or of a user-interface element within the container's coordinate space.
 Contains an array, [left, top, right, bottom], that defines the coordinates of the upper left and lower right corners of the element.

-A `Bounds` object is created when you set an element’s `bounds` property, and this property returns a `Bounds` object.
+A `Bounds` object is created when you set an element's `bounds` property, and this property returns a `Bounds` object.

 - An object must contain properties named `left`, `top`, `right`, `bottom`,